rahi-lab/YeaZ-GUI/readme.md

 ### I just want the CNN, but not the GUI

 In case you only want to use the functionalities of the convolutional neural network and the segmentation, but not the full GUI, you only need the files `unet/model.py`, `unet/neural_network.py` (for making predictions), `unet/segment.py` (for doing watershed segmentation) and `unet/hungarian.py` (for tracking), as well as the weights for the neural network which have to be in the same folder.
-You can create predictions using the `prediction` function in `neural_network.py`, obtain the segmentations with the `segment` function in `segment.py`, and do tracking between two frames using the `correspondence` function in `hungarian.py`.
+You can create predictions using the `prediction` function in `neural_network.py` (note that before making predictions, you have to use the function `equalize_adapthist` from `skimage.exposure` on the image).
+The segmentations can be obtained with the `segment` function in `segment.py`, and tracking between two frames is done using the `correspondence` function in `hungarian.py`.

 ### CNN performs less well on bright-field images